flodlan/Lab-Wiki/documents/technical-help/computing.md

 * [Python Research Masters Course (Lukas Snoek)](https://lukas-snoek.com/introPy/index.html) - This is a course designed by Lukas Snoek for Research Masters students from the University of Amsterdam that assumes basic knowledge of programming languagues.
 It is directed towards behavioral sciences and includes a module of programming in [Psychopy](https://www.psychopy.org/)

+#### How to use Python?
+As with any other programming language, you can only really learn it by using it.
+Therefore, by far the easiest way to learn Python is to choose a new project and plan up front to do this entire project (or at least a part of it, like all fMRI-analysis) in Python - and stick with it.

+We recommend to postpone your learning until you will start using Python for your work.
+Even when you use some of the resources highlighted above, all the time might be wasted if you do not use the things you have learned consistently.

+#### Python's Organization